 How to get tickets to Sights?

-Travelling the world also means visiting the most famous sights all over the globe.
+Traveling the world also means visiting the most famous sights all over the globe.

 We use two websites to find tickets to sights: